opensearch-project/documentation-website/_observing-your-data/query-insights/top-n-queries.md

 # Top N queries

-Monitoring the top N queries in query insights features can help you gain real-time insights into the top queries with high latency within a certain time frame (for example, the last hour).
+Monitoring the top N queries using query insights allows you to gain real-time visibility into the queries with the greatest latency or resource consumption over a specified time period (for example, the last hour).

 ## Configuring top N query monitoring